University Mental Health Day 2020

 Also provided by independent external provider, Health Assured, the Staff Counselling Service offers telephone or face to face counselling sessions to staff, where deemed suitable.
 Staff can access up to 8 counselling sessions free of charge.

 Staff Wellbeing Programme of Activities

-Juice provides a variety of free activities for staff, promoting both positive physical and mental wellbeing.
+The Staff Wellbeing programme provides a variety of free activities for staff, promoting both positive physical and mental wellbeing.

 With a wide range of activities on offer including book group, choir and walking group, there are opportunities for everyone to use their voice for positive wellbeing.

 Through the Staff Wellbeing programme staff also have access to the Wellbeing Zone which allows you to track your progress and has lots of recipes and fitness programmes.

 Staff networks are inclusive groups run by staff for staff, bringing together people from all faculties, departments and services that identify with the group.

 Staff networks fulfil various functions including providing opportunities for social interaction, peer support and personal development.

 Staff have access to the Health Matters website, which aims to help you look after your health in work and at home.

 It provides access to information, support and advice on a range of physical and mental wellbeing topics such as eating well, lowering your cholesterol, looking after your back, mindfulness and maintaining positive mental health.